Jafner/Jafner.net/Jafner.dev/content/articles/Homelab Tour Series - Intro.md

 In addition to the important services above, I run a handful of services just for off time.

 ## Plex: I wish Jellyfin supported SSO
 The superior media server, Plex provides a free (as in beer) solution with a beautiful frontend and comprehensive metadata scraping.
 Plex has set a standard for serving movies and TV that no alternative service has been able to match.
 It is the unwelcome incumbent no one has mustered the resources to dethrone.
-Over the last dthe usernames-emails-passwords) in 2022.
+Over the last decade Plex has crept away from its [XBMC](https://en.wikipedia.org/wiki/Kodi_(software)) roots, and leaned into building services that make the business boys happy.
+They've been investing engineering hours into integrating more and more with external service providers, rather than [updating some of the core functionality](https://www.plexopedia.com/plex-media-server/general/metadata-stored/).
+And in [2022](https://www.theverge.com/2022/8/24/23319570/plex-security-breach-exposes-usernames-emails-passwords) they leaked my username, email, and (encrypted) password just to be rude to me personally.

 But I digress...